stevenc-stb/spdx-3-model/model/SupplyChain/Classes/StateAction.md

 ## Summary

-This is the state of an affected element at a specific moment in time.
+This is the state of an affected Element at a specific moment in time.

 ## Description

-The state of a specific element is defined, measured or obersvered in this class at a specific moment in time.
+The state of a specific Element is defined, measured or obersvered in this class at a specific moment in time.
 The stateaction is defined by the method used by the definedstaeproces to produce an outcome.

 ## Metadata